-- Identifies the set of positions where new particles can be produced - Just a 3D geometrical abstraction useful to guide particles creation - e.g. a sphere, cone, box, plane, point... - particle are created in a pseudo-random position inside this volume - Particle state: initialized with data expressed in world space or in object space (of the emitter) - e.g.: smoke: vel predominantly in Up dir. of world space - e.g.: rocket engine blaze: in Forward dir of emitter space maximal number of particles (e.g. 5000) (can be a hardwired limit)
+- An abstraction identifying the set of pos where new particles can be produced - Just a 3D geometrical abstraction useful to guide particles creation - e.g. a sphere, cone, box, plane, point... - particle are created in a pseudo-random position inside this volume - Particle state: initialized with data expressed in world space or in object space (of the emitter) - e.g.: smoke: vel predominantly in Up dir. of world space - e.g.: rocket engine blaze: in Forward dir of emitter space

-Internal data structure for a running particle system • An array of particles • for each particle: its current status (position, velocity, time-to-live, ...) • "Circular" array can be used [0] [1] [2] [3] [4] [5] [6] [7] [8] [9] particles to kill currently active particles to spawn
+Internal data structure for a running particle system

+- An array of particles

+- for each particle: its current status (position, velocity, time-to-live, ...)

+- "Circular" array can be used